 There are several ways to deal with a neighbor using a subwoofer.
 Try one of the listed methods below to you find one with the best result:

 - Ceiling Soundproofing: You can soundproof your ceiling in a variety of ways.
 One option is to install a drop ceiling over your existing ceiling.
-Acoustic clouds with specific surface patterns can be used as a drop ceiling.
+Acoustic clouds with specific surface patterns can be used as drop ceilings.
 Aside from its aesthetic value, this type of additional ceiling will create some space in between, which will aid in sound isolation.

 - Soundproof The Door: To block as much sound as possible, try using vinyl or neoprene strips to fill any gaps on your door.
 The best feature of these materials is that they are great, making them ideal for sound absorption.